DarthBanjo/starwarsd6-essentialcompanion-od6s/templateinfo.md

 - A few of the Quarren Templates were written so poorly..
 I felt that the Deep Hunter especially was a missed opportunity to work on aquatic vehicles.
 I added those skills.
 - I added the Sith Apprentice to add some variety in force users, based off a character from Galaxy Guide 16.
 - I added the Peacemaker template based off a character in the Tales of the Jedi Companion.
+- I added (A) Computer Engingeering to the Slicer template.

 # **Generalization:**
 As I was working on these templates, I realized some of them were too specific and would never see play out of a narrow set of games.
 When the game was released, these templates had names that included some species, or whether they worked for the Alliance or Imperials.